firebase/quickstart-unity/dynamic_links/testapp/readme.md

     - Create a project in the
       [Firebase console](https://firebase.google.com/console/),
       and associate your iOS application.
-      - You should use `com.google.firebase.unity.invites.testapp` as the package name while you're testing.
+      - You should use `com.google.firebase.unity.dynamiclinks.testapp` as the package name while you're testing.
         - If you do not use the prescribed package name you will need to update the bundle identifier as described in the